magicInSeattle/cstats-take-home/README.md

 # Take-Home Solutions

 ## Part 1 - Hash Application Problem.
-**Note**: Figuring the solution to this problem was taking longer than I expected.
+**Note**: Figuring the solution to this problem was taking more time than I allocated.
 So, I ended up searching for a solution and unfortunately found one that exactly solves the problem...see link [here](https://gist.github.com/srph/925ba1ba511fb5348443).
 This was the basis for my solution.
 I ended up rewriting it in python3 just to make sure I understood what it was doing.
 Here is my solution

 ```python3
 import math